 - 4.129 A non-examining Chairperson shall be appointed by the School and approved by the Chair of the Doctoral College Board to convene the oral examination and to report on the agreed recommendations of the examiners to the Doctoral College Board.
-The Chairperson will be responsible for the following: - Conducting the whole examination and ensuring that it is conducted in a fair manner and is of a reasonable duration; - Assisting the examiners to reach a consensus; and - Arranging for the joint examiner report stating the recommendation of the examiners and submitting this along with the preliminary examiners' reports and the Chair's report on the conduct of the viva to Doctoral College immediately after the viva. - 4.130 The Chairperson will be an academic member of staff (including Emeritus Professors) or a Recognised Supervisor of the University or a Recognised Teacher of the University with knowledge of the University's Research Degree Regulations.
-The Chairperson shall: - be an active researcher with experience of examining research students; - be independent of the student's work. - 4.131 If none of the examiners is a member of UWS academic staff, the nonexamining chair of must be a current member of academic staff of the University.
+The Chairperson will be responsible for the following: - Approving the format and location of the oral examination; - Conducting the whole examination and ensuring that it is conducted in a fair manner and is of a reasonable duration; - Assisting the examiners to reach a consensus; and - Arranging for the joint examiner report stating the recommendation of the examiners and submitting this along with the preliminary examiners' reports and the Chair's report on the conduct of the viva to Doctoral College immediately after the viva. - 4.130 The Chairperson will be an academic member of staff (including Emeritus Professors) or a Recognised Supervisor of the University or a Recognised Teacher of the University with knowledge of the University's Research Degree Regulations.
+The Chairperson shall: - be an active researcher with experience of examining research students; - be independent of the student's work. - 4.131 If none of the examiners is a member of UWS academic staff, the non-examining chair of must be a current member of academic staff of the University.